Liangchi Zhang

 Liangchi Zhang (章亮炽; born July 1958) is a Scientia Professor from the School of Mechanical and Manufacturing Engineering at the University of New South Wales.
-Zhang was a Professor of Mechanical Engineering and the Director of the Graduate School of Engineering, University of Sydney, Australia and a Chair Professor in the Department of Mechanics and Aerospace Engineering, Southern University of Science and Technology (SUSTech), Shenzhen, China.
+He was a professor of Mechanical Engineering and the director of the Graduate School of Engineering, University of Sydney, Australia, and a Chair Professor in the Department of Mechanics and Aerospace Engineering, Southern University of Science and Technology (SUSTech), Shenzhen, China.